openstack/bifrost/doc/source/user/architecture.rst

     is a source directory for project ``<reponame>`` (e.g. ``ironic``) installed from source.
 Services are installed this way, while libraries are mostly installed as packages.

+    Unlike most other locations, these paths will be owned by the user that installed Bifrost (i.e. your regular user).

 Log locations
 ~~~~~~~~~~~~~